zackify/validify/README.md

 ## React Validify

-single dependency, simplest way to validate and manage form state with hooks!
+single dependency, simplest way to validate and manage form state with hooks in React + React Native!
 With full test coverage and TS support.

 ## Contents